hlaueriksson/conductofcode.io/_posts/2024-02-13-creating-custom-powertoys-run-plugins.md

 - `LazyCache`
 - `Newtonsoft.Json`

-If the plugin uses any third party dependencies that are not referenced by PowerToys you need to enable `DynamicLoading`.
+If the plugin uses any third party dependencies that are not referenced by PowerToys Run, you need to enable `DynamicLoading`.

 In the `plugin.json` file: